StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 ```

-And provide the following result:
+And then provide the following result:

 ![SPARQL result](resources/sparql-example4-result.png)